hharryyf/codeforcepractice/README.md

 than 1, one can actually walk down to the child and come back.
 Hence, in order to reduce the complexity of the dp procedure, if a biconnected component has size greater than 1, we recursively merge it to its parent. https://codeforces.com/problemset/problem/1220/E

+189. Fishes (diff=2100, priority queue and expected value) The answer is actually the sum of the k cells that has the largest total contribution.
+If we draw some examples we can figure out that these k cells should group together, hence we can use a priority queue and a uninformed cost search that starts from (r, r) to find the k largest contributing cells. https://codeforces.com/problemset/problem/912/D